-We used the integrated model to produce two scenarios: 1) a baseline scenario with projections of moderate growth trends and expert consensus regarding macroeconomic conditions, agriculture and trade policy settings, long-term productivity, international market developments, and average weather conditions; and 2) a high aquatic foods production scenario that assumes higher growth rates in production as a result of increased financial investment and innovation in aquaculture and improved management in capture fisheries16 (see Methods).
+We used the integrated model to produce two scenarios: 1) a baseline scenario with projections of moderate growth trends in fish production and expert consensus regarding macroeconomic conditions, agriculture and trade policy settings, long-term productivity, international market developments, and average weather conditions; and 2) a high aquatic food production scenario that assumes higher growth rates in production as a result of increased financial investment and innovation in aquaculture and improved management in capture fisheries16 (see Methods).
 The projections are not forecasts about the future, but rather plausible scenarios based on a set of internally-consistent assumptions.
 Increases in aquaculture and capture fisheries in the high production scenario led to a 26% decrease in the international reference price of aquatic foods, and an increase in aquatic food production by 15 million tons in 2030 as compared to the baseline scenario, an approximate 15% increase in annual global catch.
-In each scenario, we calculated the nutrients supplied to 191 countries from the projected composition of the food system models, by assigning nutrient composition values to the suite of foods being consumed, using the Global Nutrient Database (GND)17 and the AFCD.
-The GND uses relatively homogenous nutrient composition values across all aquatic foods, varying only for the twelve categories explicitly modelled in the GND (e.g., demersal fish, pelagic fish, etc.).
-To expand upon this, we evaluated how overall nutrient supplies changed when considering the full diversity of species consumed at national levels.
-We disaggregated national consumption to the species level in proportion to species-specific aquaculture and capture production reported by the FAO, and linked these disaggregated species to the AFCD (see Methods).
+In each scenario, we calculated the nutrients supplied to 191 countries from the projected composition of the food system models, by assigning nutrient composition values to the suite of foods being consumed within 22 food commodity categories, using the Global Nutrient Database (GND)17 and the AFCD.
+For 21 of the 22 food commodity categories (all terrestrially produced foods), the GND was used as the source of nutrient composition data.
+For the one commodity category containing aquatic foods, the AFCD nutrient composition values were used.
+A set of refuse factors is applied to all foods; these refuse factors are highly specific to individual foods and their respective forms of preparation.
+Within the food group of fish and seafood, these refuse factors vary from 55% for fresh crustaceans to 10% for fresh cephalopods.

-To assess the role of increased diversity in the aquatic food system, we compared estimated nutrient outputs with and without species diversity fully disaggregated.
+To assess the role of diversity in the aquatic food system, we compared estimated nutrient outputs with and without species diversity fully disaggregated at national levels.
+The GND uses relatively homogenous nutrient composition values across all aquatic foods, varying only for the twelve categories explicitly modelled in the GND (e.g., demersal fish, pelagic fish, etc.).We disaggregated national consumption to the species level in proportion to species-specific aquaculture and capture fisheries production reported by the FAO, and linked these disaggregated species to the AFCD (see Methods).
 Instead of twelve GND categories for aquatic foods, we used individual consumption and nutrient composition values for 2,143 taxa.
 This comparison allowed us to determine whether incorporating species diversity shifted our understanding of the nutrients supplied by aquatic foods, as opposed to relying on the most common commercial species present in the GND (Fig. 2).
-When using the disaggregated model outputs in the baseline scenario, we found that resulting consumption increased across most measured nutrient intakes, reflecting a significantly higher supply of iron (4% higher; median across countries), zinc (4%), calcium (8%), fatty acids (186%), and vitamin B12 (13%), with a 1% decline in vitamin A. This provides evidence that narrowly focusing on the nutrient contributions of commercially important species groups underestimates the potential benefits of all aquatic foods, especially the diverse foods harvested in small-scale fisheries, for human nutrition.
+When using the disaggregated model outputs in the baseline scenario, we found that resulting consumption increased across most measured nutrient intakes, reflecting a significantly higher supply of calcium (8% higher; median across countries), iron (4%), omega-3 long-chain polyunsaturated fatty acids (186%), zinc (4%), and vitamin B12 (13%), with a 1% decline in vitamin A. This provides evidence that narrowly focusing on the nutrient contributions of commercially important species groups underestimates the potential benefits of all aquatic foods, especially the diverse foods harvested in small-scale fisheries, for human nutrition.

 Aquatic foods can slow the nutrition transition and reduce the global burden of disease